UmerThePassionate/LearnHTML/README.md

 <h2>HTML Paragraphs</h2>

-HTML paragraphs are defined with the <p> tag:
+"HTML paragraphs are defined with the <p> tag:"

 ```
 <p>This is a paragraph.</p>